Anger - being the boss of your anger

 - Tell a trusted adult if you feel unsafe.

-See our topic on Keeping yourself safe from child abuse for more ideas.
+See our topics on Keeping yourself safe from child abuse and Family conflict - when families fight for more ideas.

 Don't let your anger or the anger of others control you.